sajithmohan/tornado_drizzle/README.md

 # Tornado Drizzle
 ----
-Drizzle is microframework  for Tornado that enables websocket to perform restfull action on top of resources.
+Drizzle is microframework  for Tornado that enables websocket to perform restful action on top of resources.
 Drizzle redirects websocket request to corresponding functions that defined in the resource handler
 #### sample code
 ```
 import tornado.ioloop